isomerpages/sportsg-ads/_about/About ADS Governing Board.md

 <br>Department of Orthopaedics National University Hospital</p>
 <p></p>
 <p></p>
+<p>As a former national athlete, Dr Mok's impressive athletic career includes two Golds at the Southeast Asian Games in 2007 and 2013.
+He is an inspiring role model to many young athletes, encouraging them to put their best foot forward in Sports.</p>
+<p> Currently a doctor at the National University Hospital, Dr Mok Yingren specializes in sports medicine and orthopaedics, with a focus on sports-related injuries, including ligament recontruction, meniscus repair and cartilage surgeries.</p>
+<p> In addition, he serves as a clinical teacher and tutor and the NTU and NUS School of Medicine respectively.
+An experienced educator, his unique blend of medical knowledge and firsthand sports experience makes him a vital contributor to the board's mission.</p>
 <br> <br>
 <div class="isomer-image-wrapper">
 <img style="width: 25%" height="auto" width="100%" alt="" src="/images/ADS Governing Board/Joan_Hung__edited_.png" align="left">